Skip to Content

 Coordinates: 28°09’13″S 114°14’31″E

-Due to the fact Australia has more pink lakes than any other country, expect to see a few Aussie additions to this list!
+Due to the fact Australia has more pink lakes than any other country, expect a few Aussie additions to this list!
 The second Australian pink lake worth a mention here is Hutt Lagoon, Australia.

 Fed by the Hutt River, the salty Hutt Lagoon on Australia’s Coral Coast is one of the most stunning destinations on the western coast.
 Hutt Lagoon gets its pink color from the pink algae that spills into the lake from the Indian Ocean but is separated by a series of barrier dunes.